iltommi/qdb-documentation/source/api/common.rst

 Quasardb enables you to access entries provided that you know the associated key.
 But what if you don't know the key?
 It is still possible to iterate on the whole cluster to list all entries but this is not very efficient.

 Fortunately, quasardb provides you with a prefix based search.
-This feature enables you to list all key based on a prefix, in other words, you can list all keys starting with a specified bytes sequence.
+This feature enables you to list all keys based on a prefix, in other words, you can list all keys starting with a specified bytes sequence.

 This feature transforms quasardb into a hierarchical database, since with an appropriate naming scheme it becomes possible to group keys.